Rick Pitino: Syracuse (1976–1978)

 Pitino was the first assistant hired by Jim Boeheim in 1976 as Boeheim began his tenure at Syracuse University.

 Boston University (1978–1983)

+In 1978, Boston University athletic director John Simpson hired Pitino as head coach, funding the Terriers men's basketball team with $20,000 for recruiting players and fifteen full scholarships, the maximum allowed under NCAA rules and far more than prior head coach Roy Sigler was allotted.
+As compensation, Pitino received a Renault Le Car and an annual salary of $17,500.

-Pitino's first head coaching job came in 1978 at Boston University.
-In the two seasons before his arrival, the team had won a mere 17 games.
-During his 5-year tenure, Boston U's team slogan was, “The hardest working coach, for the hardest working team in the country”.
-Pitino used the full court press for almost the entirety of each game, eventually leading the Terriers to their first NCAA tournament appearance in 24 years.
+In the two seasons before Pitino's arrival, the Terriers had won a mere 17 games.
+During his 5-year tenure, the team slogan was, “the hardest working coach, for the hardest working team in the country."
+Pitino used the full-court press for almost the entirety of each game, eventually leading the Terriers to their first NCAA tournament appearance in 24 years.

 New York Knicks (1983–1985)

 Pitino left Boston University to become an assistant coach with the New York Knicks under Hubie Brown.

 Providence (1985–1987)

 In 1985, Pitino returned to college coaching to become head coach at Providence College after being hired by then-athletic director Lou Lamoriello.
 Providence had gone a dismal 11–20 in the year before he took over.
 Two years later, Pitino led the team to the Final Four.
-That Final Four team featured point guard Billy Donovan, who would go on to be an assistant coach under Pitino at the University of Kentucky and then win back-to-back national championships as head coach at the University of Florida.
+That Final Four team featured the "Rainbow Coalition" with point guard Billy Donovan, who would go on to be an assistant coach under Pitino at the University of Kentucky and then win back-to-back national championships as head coach at the University of Florida.